WalletWasabi/WasabiDoc/docs/building-wasabi/FutureOfWasabiWallet.md

 Wasabi Wallet devs should keep up with the latest changes in other Bitcoin wallets and implement the most important features to Wasabi, while also developing new features.

+#### Coin Control

+Wasabi Wallet was one of the first wallets that implemented coin control, that demonstrated the UTXOs to the user, giving them a lot of options on how to control their funds.
+Later developers realized that especially new users found this inconvenient, scary and confusing, so they decided to design a new wallet that uses Automated Coin Selection, enabling them to remove the old coin control whenever there is enough private coins to make a payment.
+Currently Wasabi only shows cluster control window when user doesn't have enough of it's balance as private.
+NOTE: Developers might enable Coin Control for the advanced users in the future.

 #### Simple Send Improvements

 For non-CoinJoined coins, improving simple send using WabiSabi is also an interesting topic.